aristanetworks/avd/ansible_collections/arista/avd/examples/README.md

 For additional documentation regarding AVD playgrounds and other community labs check [aclabs.arista.com](https://aclabs.arista.com/).
 The corresponding [GitHub repository](https://github.com/aristanetworks/aclabs) is used to build container images powering AVD playgrounds.

-!!! warning

-    AVD Playground is in preview phase.
-If you find any bugs associated with AVD examples - please report via [GitHub issues](https://github.com/aristanetworks/avd/issues).
-    [aclabs.arista.com](https://aclabs.arista.com/) is under construction.
-We are working hard to make it better.

 ## AVD as Reference Inventory

 If you don't have access to AVD playgrounds, it's enough to build a working Ansible environment with the AVD collection installed to start testing examples.